brianpham97/New.GG-Front/README.md

 # Overview

 Developed a functional front-end application for users who are new to the game League of Legends and need help picking a champion to learn or for veteran players who want to look into a new champion to practice.

+### Demos

+<details><summary>Role and Category Select</summary>

  Champions are sorted by roles they are usually played in and categorized by either 'Meta' or 'Thirst'.
 Meta champions were picked from [U.GG's](https://u.gg/lol/mid-lane-tier-list?rank=overall) S-S+ tier list (Patch 12.18, 9/27/2022).
 Thirst champions were picked by me 😛.

-### Demos

-<details><summary>Product Overview</summary>

  ![select](https://user-images.githubusercontent.com/107714292/193191464-1ea01447-73a0-48c7-ad98-ea6f2b96e5d2.gif)

 </details>

-<details><summary>Questions & Answers</summary>
+<details><summary>Champ Select</summary>

+Champions are revealed by random and will refresh each time to give the player a surprise factor and more options.

 ![champ](https://user-images.githubusercontent.com/107714292/193191473-d3357da3-866f-48dd-b4bc-30e6580ce374.gif)